JGoodwillieV/GoodSwim/CATEGORY_PROGRESS_FEATURE.md

 - Celebrate team successes with concrete data
 - Make informed decisions about practice focus

-The feature integrates seamlessly into the existing StormTracker workflow and requires no database changes, making it a zero-friction addition to the coaching toolkit.
+The feature integrates seamlessly into the existing GoodSwim workflow and requires no database changes, making it a zero-friction addition to the coaching toolkit.

 ---